 Debunking the Soft Press Myth

-Our experience has shown that a softer press leads to decreased energy transfer to the ball and quicker deterioration of the bat, because it’s not 100% ready to be used.
+Our experience has shown that a softer press leads to decreased energy transfer to the ball and quicker deterioration of the bat because the bat is not 100% ready to be used.

 Our Cricket Bat Pressing Philosophy